yihaotan/Yelp/README.md

             nounArray.append(word)
 ```
 - initialise TextBlob, a sentiment classifier for text review
-- Use Pos-Tags in TextBlob to seperate the word into word, adjective and noun
+- use Pos-Tags in TextBlob to seperate the word into word, adjective and noun

 ```
 try: